 Best Products for Healthy Hair

-What To Know About Amla Oil, The Buzzy Ingredient In Fall's Best Hair Products
+What To Know About Amla Oil, The Buzzy Ingredient In 2019's Best Hair Products

 No matter how far science and beauty technology come, there’s one truth about humans that never fails: We love a miracle cure.
-For the past ten years, internet headlines have touted everything from coconut oil to aloe vera as the supposed cure-all for hair woes.
+For the past ten years, internet headlines have touted everything from coconut oil to aloe vera as the supposed cure-all for your ash blonde and dark brown hair woes.

 The truth is no single ingredient can solve every hair problem you’re experiencing, but some—like amla oil—can contribute to achieving hair happiness.
 If you feel like amla oil is popping up on packaging all over your favorite beauty supply store, don’t rub your eyes.
 It really is.